StatsRhian/talks/2024/2024-06-what-is-a-data-scientist/notes.md

 ## How do you keep on top of data science trends?

-- Newsletters which I catch up on in [Omnivore](https://omnivore.app/)
+- Newsletters which I catch up on a read later app like [Curio](https://curi.ooo/)
   - [R Weekly](https://rweekly.org/)
   - [RSS DS+AI Section](https://rssdsaisection.substack.com/)